Kuuuube/Misc_Scripts/scripts_and_programs/free_badge/README.md

 # Free Badge Bot

-A discord bot with a single slash command that returns a string of text.
+A discord bot with slash commands that return a string of text.

 ## Usage